 - If using store-bought browning/burnt sugar, make sure to taste it first to ensure it is not salty.

-- You will have macerated fruit mixture remaining, this recipe only calls for 3 cups of the mixture and makes two cakes.
+- You will have fruit mixture remaining.
+I make enough, so there is some left back to soak throughout the year.
+This recipe only calls for 3 cups of the mixture and makes two 9-inch cakes or three 8-inch cakes.

-- You will use up most, not all, of the port wine when macerating/soaking the fruit.
+- You will use up most, not all, of the port wine when soaking the fruit.

-- If you are not comfortable making your own burnt sugar, practice a few times.
-It can burn very quickly, so as soon as it gets very dark brown, remove from heat and add wine.
+- If you are uncomfortable making burnt sugar, practice a few times.
+It can burn very quickly, so as soon as it gets very dark brown, remove it from the heat and add wine.
 Taste when cool to make sure it is not bitter.
-If too bitter, it will ruin the taste of the cake!
-Here is a great video on how to make your own burnt sugar - http://bit.ly/2AzGqFC
+If it is too bitter, it will ruin the taste of the cake!
+Here is a great video on how to make your own burnt sugar – http://bit.ly/2AzGqFC

 - After brushing cake with rum/brandy mixture, let it cool a few minutes then cover cake with plastic wrap.
-Make sure plastic wrap touches cake.
+Make sure plastic wrap touches the cake.
 This helps to seal in the moisture.
-Leave plastic wrap on cake and once ever few days, add more rum/brandy mixture.
+Leave the plastic wrap on the cake, and add more rum/brandy mixture once every few days.

 Black Cake (Caribbean Rum Soaked Fruit Cake)